Hashtag Web3 Logo

 Assuming arithmetic works like integers.
 Field arithmetic wraps at the modulus.

-What happens: Large numbers wrap to small numbers.
+Impact: Large numbers wrap to small numbers.
 Comparisons break.
 Security assumptions fail.

 Fix: Add range checks.
 Be explicit about field size assumptions.